ToxicFrog/doom-mods/indestructable/README.md

 ### `indestructable_report_lives <lives> <delta> 0`

 This is emitted every time the player gains or loses lives (whether through normal gameplay or due to an `indestructable_adjust_lives` netevent).
 It can be listened for by other mods to keep track of how many extra lives the player has. `delta` is the change in amount and will always be non-zero.
 The third argument is currently unused.
+Note that negative values of `lives` signify an unlimited supply.

 ## Compatibility